 Fat

-A good risotto starts out with some type of fat.
-Olive oil or butter are traditionally used, although some cooks like to render pancetta, which is an uncured Italian bacon, and use the fat from that.
-You can also use clarified butter.
+All risotto starts out with some type of fat.
+Typically, it's olive oil or butter.
+I like to render pancetta and use the fat from that.
+Other fats include duck fat, bacon fat, avocado oil, or clarified butter.
 To start cooking your risotto, heat your chosen fat in a large pan.

 Onions

 Minced onions supply the aromatic flavor base for risotto.
-Depending on the ingredients you will be adding, yellow onion, sweet onion or shallots are a good choice.
-Red onions tend to be a little bit too strong for delicate flavors like seafood, but may hold up well to the intensity and earthiness of mushrooms.
+Depending on the ingredients you plan to add, yellow onion, sweet onion, or shallots are good choices.
+Red onions tend to be overpowering for delicate flavors like seafood, but they may hold up well to the intensity and earthiness of mushrooms.
 You can also try a combination of different types of onions.
-Try a mince of yellow onions, scallions and sweet onions, for example.
+Try a mince of yellow onions, scallions, and sweet onions, for example.
 Sauté the onions in the fat until they become translucent.

 Rice